 The 4-H Program and Your Child

-4-H Ontario is dedicated to the personal development of youth while providing a positive impact on volunteers and communities in Ontario.
-Through our network of dedicated Volunteers and staff, your child as a 4-H Member will be:
+4-H Ontario is dedicated to the personal development of youth while creating a positive impact on communities around the province.
+With the help and expertise of dedicated 4-H Volunteers and staff, your child will have the opportunity to:

-- encouraged to develop self-confidence, a sense of responsibility and a positive self-image in a safe and encouraging environment;
+- Develop self confidence, a sense of responsibility and a positive self-image in a safe and encouraging environment

 The 4-H Program and You

-- lend a hand at meetings, the Achievement Program, or another 4-H event
+- Lend a hand at meetings, the Achievement Program, or other 4-H events

-- share your knowledge and expertise - everyone is an expert at something
+- Share your knowledge and expertise – we believe everyone is good at something!

-We know, providing your child with a safe and encouraging environment is the most important thing of all.
-That is why 4-H Ontario has thorough screening and training policies and procedures for all 4-H Ontario Volunteers.
-Learn more by reading our policies or about our volunteer screening and training process.
+Providing your child with a safe and encouraging environment is our top priority.
+4-H Ontario has thorough screening and training policies for all Volunteers and staff.
+Learn more about our policies and our volunteer screening and training process.

-Once your child has joined 4-H, your child will receive a 4-H Ontario Membership Card, and information about 4-H opportunities you child may wish to participate in.
-Your family will also begin receiving the 4-H magazine Leadership in Action.
-The magazine is released twice per year, and holds tons of great information about what’s happening in the world of 4-H, including activities, events and opportunities that are available for your child to participate in.
+Once your child has joined 4-H, he or she will receive a 4-H Ontario Membership Card and information about 4-H opportunities.
+Your family will also begin receiving the 4-H magazine, Leadership in Action.
+We release the magazine twice a year and it holds a tonne of great information about what’s happening in the world of 4-H, including activities, events and opportunities that are available for your child to participate in.

 We know saying “You’ll gain self confidence and life skills” isn’t the best way to pitch anything to your child.
 So, while true, we recommend a slightly different approach.
 Talk to your child about all the new hobbies they can try, from photography, to pizza making, to gardening (topics they don’t learn about in school!).
 Not only that, they will meet and get to know like-minded youth in their area, often resulting in lifelong friendships.